sebastianromerocruz/CS3113-material/assignments/project_1.md

 ### Common Issues

-If you screen is flickering, remember that you have to, _in order_:
+If your screen is flickering, remember that you have to, _in order_:

 1. Call `glClear`.
 2. Draw every single one of your objects (i.e. everything you want to be in your scene)